-Whatever the reason, photographer Mark E. Jensen's 1975 portrait, "Linus Mullarkey, Barber (East Side, Milwaukee, WI)" – a diamond among many gems in the "Portrait of Milwaukee" photography show that opened last month at Milwaukee Art Museum – just grabs me by the eyes and pulls me right in.
+Whatever the reason, photographer Mark E. Jensen's 1975 portrait, "Linus Mullarkey, Barber (East Side, Milwaukee, WI)" – a diamond among many gems in the "Portrait of Milwaukee" photography show that opened in September at Milwaukee Art Museum – just grabs me by the eyes and pulls me right in.

 "The fine details of this portrait allow us to enter it with our eyes and imagine being there, whether it's for a mundane trim or something more," says MAM Curator Ariel Pate, who assembled the works for the show.

 "The empty chair in front of Mullarkey, with its footrest extending almost out of the frame, makes you feel as though you are about to sit down, and the barber's reflection in the mirror reminds me of being at the hairdresser's, when they hold up a hand mirror to show the back of your cut.

 "Looking closely, perhaps the photographer just had a haircut himself – in contrast to the rest of Mullarkey's shop, which is very tidy, there are hair clippings on the floor around the chair.
 To me, this portrait also has a surreal, almost science fiction feel to it – something about the octagonal mirror in the background feels like both a portal and a camera's lens."

 I definitely like the photograph, in part, because the photographer chose to focus on a hard working guy just doing his job.
 The real heroes that lenses often look right through.